 3. Responding to requests and making contact

-The third and final step is then responding to inbound queries or proactively writing to contacts.
-Responding to inquiries is pretty easy, so we won't go into it here.
-A side tip: if your positioning is really good, it will appeal to the target audience so well that they'll become interested just by looking at your profile.
-A good example of this is Robin Schmidt, a client of ours.
-He regularly receives numerous inbound inquiries and was able to build up his consultancy relatively quickly.
+The third and final step is then responding to inbound enquiries or proactively writing to contacts.
+Responding to enquiries is pretty easy, so we won't go into it here.
+A tip on the side: If your positioning is really good, then it appeals to the target group so well that they build up interest just by looking at your profile.
+A good example is Robin Schmidt, one of our clients.
+He regularly receives numerous inbound enquiries and was able to build up his consultancy relatively quickly.

-But how exactly do you do it if your positioning is not yet good enough that you receive inbound inquiries?
-It's hard to give a general answer to this because I wouldn't work with "templates", i.e. send the same message to every contact.
+But how exactly do you do it now if your positioning is not yet so good that you receive inbound enquiries?
+It's difficult to give a general answer, because I wouldn't work with "templates", i.e. send the same message to every contact.

 An example message would be:

 "Hey Peter, thank you for accepting my request!
-Exciting that you once did the design for Loewe, I'm sure that was a great time.
+It's exciting that you used to do the design for Loewe, it was certainly a cool time.

-The only thing I couldn't get from your profile and website is which target group you're focusing on right now.
+The only thing I couldn't make out from your profile and website was what target group you are focusing on now?

 And already we've have started an exciting conversation.
 The typical answer is that the other party doesn't have a target group and therefore doesn't have a good acquisition process.
 This is then the door opener to give the contact a few valuable impulses and build trust in a free initial meeting.